Gas Leaf Blower Ban in US States and Cities

 • Greenwich: Ordinance restricts gas blowers; police address noise complaints.

-• New Canaan: The Noise Ordinance restricts the use of gas-powered leaf blowers, particularly during early morning and late evening hours.
+• New Canaan: The Noise Ordinance restricts using gas-powered leaf blowers, particularly in the early morning and late evening.

 • New Haven: Discussions on sensible restrictions for gas-powered leaf blowers due to environmental impact.